sullivan-ben/vscode-markdown-table-block/README.md

     2. An object with the following properties:

        - **name** _(required)_: A string value to be used as the column heading.
-       - **style** _(optional)_: An object containing cammel case equivalent of css properties.
+       - **headerCellStyles** _(optional)_: An object containing cammel case equivalent of css properties.
 These are applied to both header and content cells.
-       - **cellStyle** _(optional)_: An object containing cammel case equivalent of css properties.
+       - **cellStyles** _(optional)_: An object containing cammel case equivalent of css properties.
 These are applied to both header and content cells.

-  - **Content**: An array of row objects as in basic mode.
-The only difference is that the record key values are replaced when the table is rendered in preview mode.
+  - **Content**: An array of row objects.
+The only difference to basic mode is that the record key values are replaced when the table is rendered in preview mode.

 ### YAML